-A classic Lightroom alternative that combines powerful image organizing and processing tools
+A classic Lightroom alternative with great organizing and processing tools

-Google’s classic editor makes processing and tagging easy, though it’s no longer in development
+Google’s classic editor makes processing and tagging easy

 Unlike Zoner Photo Studio Free, Picasa offer geotagging (via Google Maps), batch processing, and color management.
 It’s just a shame that it won’t have any more updates in the future.